 For pdf notes, video lectures, and online tests Download the “Exacademy” Mobile App.
 Click Here for download-

-You may also follow Shailendra Shukla Sir on the “Exacademy” and “Chemistry for Competitions” telegram channels and “Exacademy” Facebook group.
+You may also follow Shailendra Shukla Sir on the “Exacademy” and “Chemistry for Competitions” telegram channels and the “Exacademy” Facebook group.

 The link for the “Exacademy” Facebook group is here-